Drought: Definition

 The IPCC Sixth Assessment Report defines a drought simply as "drier than normal conditions".
 This means that a drought is "a moisture deficit relative to the average water availability at a given location and season".

-According to National Integrated Drought Information System, a multi-agency partnership, drought is generally defined as “a deficiency of precipitation over an extended period of time (usually a season or more), resulting in a water shortage”.
+According to National Integrated Drought Information System, a multi-agency partnership, drought is generally defined as "a deficiency of precipitation over an extended period of time (usually a season or more), resulting in a water shortage".
 The National Weather Service office of the NOAA defines drought as "a deficiency of moisture that results in adverse impacts on people, animals, or vegetation over a sizeable area".

 Drought is a complex phenomenon − relating to the absence of water − which is difficult to monitor and define.
-By the early 1980's, over 150 definitions of "drought" had already been published.
+By the early 1980s, over 150 definitions of "drought" had already been published.
 The range of definitions reflects differences in regions, needs, and disciplinary approaches.

 Categories

 There are three major categories of drought based on where in the water cycle the moisture deficit occurs: meteorological drought, hydrological drought, and agricultural or ecological drought.
 A meteorological drought occurs due to lack of precipitation.
-A hydrological drought is related to low runoff, streamflow, and reservoir storage.
+A hydrological drought is related to low runoff, streamflow, and reservoir and groundwater storage.
 An agricultural or ecological drought is causing plant stress from a combination of evaporation and low soil moisture.
 Some organizations add another category: socioeconomic drought occurs when the demand for an economic good exceeds supply as a result of a weather-related shortfall in water supply.
 The socioeconomic drought is a similar concept to water scarcity.

 The different categories of droughts have different causes but similar effects: